 This post is a little on the shorter side since it is the Thanksgiving holiday here in the US.
 But we won’t ignore personal finance.
 In fact, we will embrace it while giving thanks.
 So you might ask what do giving thanks and personal finance have to do with each other?
-From my viewpoint, being successful with personal finance and building wealth have a lot to do with some things we do not completely control.
+From my viewpoint, being positive and successful with personal finance and building wealth have a lot to do with some things we do not completely control.

 GIVING THANKS AND PERSONAL FINANCE

 Some of those things are reasons to be thankful.
 So let’s talk about just that: giving thanks and personal finance!
 Here are 3 things I am deeply thankful for.